 And the Lord made answer to Job out of the storm-wind, and said, Who is this who makes the purpose of God dark by words without knowledge?
 Get your strength together like a man of war; I will put questions to you, and you will give me the answers.
 Where were you when I put the earth on its base? — Job 38:1–4

-After thirty-five chapters of fragmented filings, the court speaks from the whirlwind and does something that occurs nowhere else in Scripture with this concentration: it recites the Genesis creation categories in sequence as its own credential.
+After thirty-five chapters of void-filings, the court speaks from the whirlwind and does something that occurs nowhere else in Scripture with this concentration: it recites the Genesis creation categories in sequence as its own credential.
 The foundations of the earth.
 The borders of the sea.
 The morning light.
 The springs of the deep.
 The storehouses of snow and hail.
 The path of the storm.
 The Pleiades and Orion.
 The ravens and the lions.
 Every category the court fixed at the beginning of creation is named as evidence of who is doing the enforcing.
 The court does not answer Job's arguments directly.
-It answers by presenting the statutes themselves — demonstrating that the laws Elohim enforces are prior to Job's contest, prior to the test, prior to the stripping.
-YHVH cannot dispute the statutes of creation with the court that authored them.
-The whirlwind is not punishment.
-It is the court presenting its credentials so that the fragmented filing can be corrected and the appointed I AM re-occupied.
+It answers by presenting the statutes themselves — demonstrating that the laws Elohim enforces are prior to Job's contest, prior to the test, prior to the stripping, and prior to the void.

 Job 42 — The I AM Re-Occupied, Elohim Enforces